nycjv321/annotation-matchers/README.md

 implement the
 expected functionality.
 Of these problems, its obvious that more unit tests or better unit tests that verify that the implementation actually implemented the feature would prevent some bugs.
-And spending more time reviewing documentation and discussing requirements might fix bugs caused by these sort of issues.
+Spending more time reviewing documentation and discussing requirements might prevent some bugs too.

 But what about configuration?

 Sometimes you may have some highly configurable component, or use some feature that is parameterized.
 And even though the feature works, or is expected to work based on some method contract, it doesn't!
 Why?
-Usually, its because someone is using it wrong, because someone forgot to properly configure it.
+Usually, its because someone used it wrong, because someone forgot to properly configure it.

 One aspect of "configuration", at least in Java, are annotations.
 And lately, I have found myself doing a lot of Spring Boot development.
 And a lot